jnmacdnld/portfolio-website/content/projects/beam.md

 highlights:
 - Transformed the novel Social Momentum algorithm from equations and MatLab simulations to Python code running in real-time on a BeamPro robot with ROS Kinetic, enabling navigation with socially desirable collision avoidance behaviors
 - Designed and implemented framework for socially aware navigation algorithms, enabling future comparison of arbitrary algorithms including OCRA, Social Force, and Social Momentum running in real-time on a robot
+- Paper on comparison of social navigation algorithms using the framework accepted to HRI 2019

 info:
   robot_type: Two-Wheeled Mobile Indoor Robot